numpy/numpy/doc/source/reference/routines.polynomials.classes.rst

 :math:`T_1(x) = x` and substituting :math:`x` for :math:`x` doesn't change
 the original polynomial.
 However, all the multiplications and divisions will be done using Chebyshev series, hence the type of the result.

+It is intended that all polynomial instances are immutable, therefore augmented operations and any other fuctionality that would violate the immutablity of a polynomial instance are intentionally unimplemented.

 Calculus
 --------